srirupa19/Interpreter/README.md

 # Interpreter in Haskell

-A monadic interpreter written in Haskell for a Python like language.
+An interpreter written in Haskell for a Python like language.
 -----

 ### Examples of Valid Expressions